bparanj/crystal/programming/iac/docs/experiments/logrotate-playbook.md

 - **Signal Handling**: Ensure your application server is configured to handle the signal sent in the `postrotate` script correctly.
 For Puma, `USR1` is used by default to rotate logs, but this may vary between application servers and configurations.
 - **Process Identification**: The `pgrep -f` command is used to find the process ID of your application server (Puma, in the example).
 You may need to adjust the pattern to match your server process name or use a different method to identify the correct PID for signaling.

 After updating the template, re-run your Ansible playbook to apply the new logrotate configuration.
-It's a good practice to manually run `logrotate` with the `-d` (debug) option to verify your configuration without actually rotating the logs, ensuring everything is set up as expected before it goes into effect automatically.
+It's a good practice to manually run `logrotate` with the `-d` (debug) option to verify your configuration without ly rotating the logs, ensuring everything is set up as expected before it goes into effect automatically.